But there are now other things to consider when purchasing a condo versus a single family home.

 Living in a condo can mean there are rules to abide by.
-Some can be lax, other can be very stringent.
+Some can be lax, others can be very stringent.
 Many condos have restrictions on pets, satellite dishes, where visitors park, grills on the deck, etc… Definitely make sure you understand the rules you are agreeing to live by.

 8- Where Are The Parking Spots For The Unit?

 Don’t ever assume where the parking is for the unit you are about to purchase.
 Ask where the parking spots are and if they are deeded or assigned.
 Deeded means they are yours and will never change.
-Assigned mean your parking can change as management sees fit.
+Assigned means your parking can change as management sees fit.